8. 7 Randomised, double-blind, placebo-controlled trials

 An example of why blinding is important is that if someone know they are getting an active drug, both doctors and patients may be more likely to report side effects.

-It could also affect how often a patient takes the treatment.
+It could also affect how often a participant takes the treatment.

 Using a placebo helps find out whether the active drug is really active.
 It also helps interpret side effects.